tharakamd/angular-array-optimizing/README.md

-# Angular ngFor rendering optimization
+# Angular ngFor Rendering Optimization

 This is the demo project related to the following Medium article about Angular ngFor optimization with track-by